 Wrinkle release spray

-An often-overlooked vacation staple, a tube of wrinkle-release spray can go a long way in a pinch.
+An often-overlooked vacation staple, a bottle of wrinkle-release spray can go a long way in a pinch.
 Your cabin may not come with an iron or steamer, but wrinkle-release spray can spruce up those outfits you rolled up as tight as possible to fit in your carry-on.

 Bathing suit cover-up